Fzoltan38/testgit/readme.txt

-Initaial main brach is created.
+Initaial frontend brach is created.